Kandy: Sport

 Kandy has produced national-level competitors in a wide range of sports, including cricket, rugby union, association football, swimming, field hockey, athletics, table tennis, boxing, basketball, golf, and even baseball, which has only been introduced into Kandy recently.
 Kandy has produced national captains of cricket and rugby and athletes that play at the highest level of all sports.

 Unlike the rest of the country rugby is the most popular sport in the region.
 This is because of the local rugby union club, Kandy Sports Club being the reigning Club Rugby Champions in the national league for almost a decade, as well as the fondness and support the local schools treat the sport with.
 The Sri Lanka Sevens tournament is an annual international rugby union event held at the local Bogambara Stadium, attracting nations from all over the world.

 Cricket is widely played in Kandy with the city having three first-class teams in the Premier Trophy, Saracens, Kandy Cricket Club and Kandy Youth Cricket Club, as well as being the main city for the Lanka Premier League side Kandy Falcons.
-Kandy is host to the Sri Lanka national cricket team with two Test status grounds, Asgiriya International Stadium and the newly built state-of-the-art Pallekele International Cricket Stadium.
+Kandy is host to the Sri Lanka national cricket team with two grounds hosting Test matches, Asgiriya International Stadium (dating from 1915) and the newer Pallekele International Cricket Stadium (built in time for the 2011 Cricket World Cup).
 Both stadiums have held World Cup matches.
-Other cricket venues are Katugastota Oval (St.Anthony's College ground), Lake View ground at Dharmaraja College, and Police ground Kandy.
+Other cricket venues are Katugastota Oval (St. Anthony's College ground), Lake View ground at Dharmaraja College, and Police ground Kandy.

 Sports like field hockey, volleyball (the national sport of Sri Lanka), and association football however have not taken off in Kandy as much as other sports, due to the lack of proper playing fields, funding, and support.
 Cue games like billiards and snooker have hardly anyone playing.
 However, basketball, table tennis, badminton, and swimming are common due to the high participation of students and schools.